cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 ```
 The contract's execution code will contain `0x69ffffffffffffffffffff600052600a6016f3`:

-In this code we have a new OPCODE: DELEGATECALL.
+In this code, we encounter a new OPCODE: DELEGATECALL.
 DELETGATECALL is similar to the call opcode, however the call is executed within the calling contract's context.
 A good mental model that helps me wrap my head around it is to think that the code is copied from the callee contract into the caller contract, then executed there.
-All storage, memory msg value and sender parameters are that of the calling contract.
+All storage, memory, msg value, and sender parameters are that of the calling contract.
-I can't do justice to explaining DELEGATECALL wihtin this short article; however, (noxx has written an excellent article)[https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-a5f?token=eyJ1c2VyX2lkIjozMTkzMTU5MCwicG9zdF9pZCI6NTM1MzE3ODksIl8iOiJsYVd3YyIsImlhdCI6MTY1MzMzMjgwMSwiZXhwIjoxNjUzMzM2NDAxLCJpc3MiOiJwdWItNzc0NzUxIiwic3ViIjoicG9zdC1yZWFjdGlvbiJ9.Yrsh5DNMrn4HOcyZ0NIt1ElXVEsKYxs8FNm_VO8qH44&s=r] that explains the concept beautifully.
+I can't do justice to explaining DELEGATECALL wihtin this short article; however, [noxx has written an excellent article](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-a5f?token=eyJ1c2VyX2lkIjozMTkzMTU5MCwicG9zdF9pZCI6NTM1MzE3ODksIl8iOiJsYVd3YyIsImlhdCI6MTY1MzMzMjgwMSwiZXhwIjoxNjUzMzM2NDAxLCJpc3MiOiJwdWItNzc0NzUxIiwic3ViIjoicG9zdC1yZWFjdGlvbiJ9.Yrsh5DNMrn4HOcyZ0NIt1ElXVEsKYxs8FNm_VO8qH44&s=r) that explains the concept beautifully.

 To pass this challenge we must make the storage value within the current contract have a value of AA.
 This is where DELEGATECALL comes in, if we can deploy a contract that performs SSTORE on slot 5 with the value 0xAA, DELEGATECALL will ensure that SSTORE sets the slots within the calling contract.
 Leaving SLOAD to read the correct value.